Dammit. I’m doing it again.

 The day of our date, he asked me if I wanted to be picked up at my house, or if I wanted to meet him at the restaurant.
 I told him to pick me up.

 (Listen, meeting your date instead of having him pick you up, is taking away his opportunity to treat you like a lady.
 Meeting him at the bar or restaurant is like opening your own damn door.
 Guys know you are capable of doing it, you know you are capable of doing it, but it’s their job, as a man, to open it for you.
 And, really if you are that scared that he might be your next stalker, a stalker is going to stalk you no matter if he sees where you live, or not.
-So, let the man pick you up, for God sake!)
+So, why wouldn’t I let him pick me up?!)

 *DING!
 DING!*